About Us

 Like the Scriptures, the three ecumenical creeds - the Apostles' Creed, the Nicene Creed, and the Athanasian Creed - are written documents.
 They originate from the earliest centuries of the Christian church's history, a time when theological and philosophical questions about the identity of Jesus were widely debated among Christians.
 All three creeds affirm that God is fully present in Jesus, that Jesus Christ is both God and human (not a semi-divine or superhuman creature that is neither).
 These three creeds are called ecumenical because they are all accepted and used by the overwhelming majority of the world's Christians.
 All three are affirmed in the Lutheran confessional writings and in the ELCA's governing documents.

 Although these three creeds, like the Scriptures, are written, most Christians experience and use them spoken aloud with other Christians in worship.
 Along with many other Christians, Lutherans use the Apostles' Creed at baptism; it is also the Creed most often used in basic Christian education (as in the Small Catechism).
 Lutheran Christians often use the Nicene Creed at festivals like Easter and Christmas and during seasons of the year related to those festivals.
-Some Lutheran congregations recite the Athanasian Creed on Trinity Sunday (the Sunday after Pentecost) because of its focus on the relationships between the persons of the Triune God.
+Some Lutheran congregations recite the Athanasian Creed on Trinity Sunday (the Sunday after Pentecost).

-On many occasions in the 16th century, Martin Luther and other evangelical reforms were asked to give an account of their teaching and practice.
+On many occasions in the 16th century, Martin Luther and other evangelical reformers were asked to give an account of their teaching and practice.
 In response Philip Melanchthon, one of Luther's colleagues, wrote, "We must see what Scripture attributes to the law and what it attributes to the promises.
 For it praises and teaches good works in such a way as not to abolish the free promise and not to eliminate Christ."
 Although the writings that comprise the Book of Concord engage a range of issues regarding teaching and practice, they do not address every question or topic.
-Rather, they focus on the Scriptures' purpose: to present Jesus Christ to faith.
+Rather, they focus on the Scriptures' purpose: to present Jesus Christ for the sake of the world.

 The Book of Concord includes seven writings composed by Luther and others.
 Lutheran churches around the world have affirmed these writings, and the ELCA affirms them in its governing documents.
 Lutherans most often use them in teaching - for example, when the Small Catechism is used in basic Christian instruction, or when the Augsburg Confession is used to teach women and men preparing for ministry.